ploratran/cloud-developer/course-04/project/c4-final-project-starter-code/README.md

 To complete this exercise, please follow the best practices from the 6th lesson of this course.

+## Order to Implement:

+- Start with:

+1. Data Access Layer
+2. Business Logic
+3. Lambda function
+4. Deploy with Serverless

 ## Logging

 The starter code comes with a configured [Winston](https://github.com/winstonjs/winston) logger that creates [JSON formatted](https://stackify.com/what-is-structured-logging-and-why-developers-need-it/) log statements.
 You can use it to write log messages like this: